 How to Examine Historical Accuracy of Fantasy Football Projections

-- Select a previous season (so we know how projections compared to actual performance).
+- Select a previous season or week (so we know how projections compared to actual performance).

 - Change the league settings to tailor the projected/actual points to your league settings.

 - Choose the type calculation type: average (mean), weighted average, or robust average.
 For more info on these calculation types, see here.

 - Choose the analysts to include and, if you selected a weighted average, how much to weight each analyst in the average projections.

 Note: there are other settings you can modify, as well.
 For a description of these settings, see here.